Things to Do

 5. Get Creative

 There’s nothing like losing yourself in some arts and crafts to make the most of a day indoors.
-Paint your own pottery at The Hive + Honeycomb, choosing from their wide selection of unique pottery pieces and paint colours.
 Brush up on your skills with a paint night for you and your friends through East Coast Art Party.
 Both spots allow you to purchase take-home kits for a fun activity to do at home!
 Ever wanted to learn how to needle felt, weave macrame, or dye yarn?
 Sign up for a class at Silver and Sage or Green Gable Alpacas.

 6. Get to Know a Musical Legend